julzaza/wildwitchherbs/_posts/2026-01-18-balkan-witchy-herbs.md

 ### 7. Oak — *Hrast* (Quercus spp.)

-Across Serbia, Romania, and Bulgaria, certain oaks — known as zapis — were consecrated as communal guardians.
+Across Serbia, Romania, and Bulgaria, certain oaks, known as zapis, were consecrated as communal guardians.

 Crosses were carved into their bark, rites were held beneath their branches, and village boundaries were ritually tied to their roots.